 Mental health refers to our emotional, psychological, and social well-being.
-Basically, it is all about how people think, feel, and behave.

 Here is a list of some feelings and behaviours which can be an early warning sign that you might be struggling with your mental health.
 Don't worry, there's lots of help available.

 - Eating or sleeping too much or too little

 - Pulling away from family, friends and activities that you usually enjoy

 - Shouting or arguing with family and friends

 - Feeling more upset, worried, angry, forgetful, confused or scared than usual

 - Thinking of harming yourself or other people

 - Experiencing severe mood swings that cause problems in relationships

 - Smoking, drinking, or using drugs more than usual